Click Here for Our Recommended Antivirus for Your Device

 Trimming and molding is very crucial task in the case of teakwood.
 The very unique feature of Teak is moisture resistance which makes it more effective in the rainy season for wood houses.

 It has up to 800 years of life expectancy for its solid nature.
-For the durable characteristics of Teak, water boats and boathouses are generally preferred from Teak plywood.
+For the durable characteristics of Teak, water boats and boathouses are preferred from Teak plywood.

 What is Mahogany?